 She advised the bride to be open with her husband.
 For instance, she suggest the bride-to-be tell her husband what it was about him that had won her over during their courtship.

 That and to be generous with compliments.
-About this, she encouraged the bride never to be shy.
+She encouraged the bride-to-be to do this a lot!

 The woman suggested that were the bride-to-be ever to feel shy, then she could resort to tools such as SMS to, for instance, tell her husband how well he had made love to her the previous night. 🙂